 Administrator: Kevin Olson

-- Interstate Compact Section – The Compact Commissioner and three agents coordinate the movement and data tracking of more than 1,600 adult offenders among states and monitors Compact rules and regulations related to the supervision of interstate offenders.
+Interstate Compact Section – The Compact Commissioner and three agents coordinate the movement and data tracking of more than 1,600 adult and youth offenders among states and monitors Compact rules and regulations related to the supervision of interstate offenders.
 The section provides Montana P&P officers with technical expertise and assistance in interpreting laws and potential liability issues related to the interstate compact.
 The section also answers questions from the public and works closely with the 23 P&P field offices, five prisons and their institutional P&P officers, and 65 adult interstate compact offices throughout the United States.
 For more information about the national compact, go to the Interstate Commission for Adult Offender Supervision (ICAOS).

 - Missoula Assessment and Sanction Center – designed to identify comprehensive risk and needs information for male offenders.
 Provides short-term treatment in chemical dependency, criminal thinking, sexual offender and mental health counseling.